How can social casino affiliates create landing pages for paid traffic?

 Checklist: landing page launch readiness

-Use a pre-launch checklist to avoid common oversights.
+Use a pre-launch checklist to avoid preventable oversights.
 Confirm ad-to-page message match, validate tracking pixels and UTMs, and complete mobile and desktop QA.
-Test load speed and core web vitals to prevent lost clicks and poor ad quality.
-Ensure compliance text, geo- and age-gating are present and that a rollback plan exists for creative or tracking failures.
+Test load speed and core web vitals so paid clicks are not lost to poor performance.
+Ensure compliance text, geo- and age-gating are present, and maintain a rollback plan in case creative, tracking, or policy issues appear after launch.

 - Ad-to-page message match confirmed